bitraenet/bitrae/README.md

 - **Complex or Debatable Changes**: Proposals that introduce complexity or might stir debate require the contributor to engage with both the development team and the wider community.
 This step ensures that all perspectives are considered, fostering a collaborative decision-making process.

-- **Consensus and Contribution**: Acceptance of changes hinges on a consensus within the community that the contribution is beneficial.
+- **Consensus and Contribution**: Acceptance of changes

+ hinges on a consensus within the community that the contribution is beneficial.
 Contributors should be prepared to refine their submissions in response to feedback, ensuring alignment with the project’s coding standards (refer to `doc/coding.txt` for guidelines) and the overarching vision.

 ### Stability and Releases

 - **Main Branch**: The `main` branch undergoes regular builds and tests to ensure ongoing quality and functionality.
 However, complete stability of this branch is not assured.

 - **Stable Releases**: For stable and official releases of Bitrae, we use [tags](https://github.com/bitraenet/bitrae/tags) to mark these milestones.
 These tagged versions represent the culmination of collaborative efforts toward enhancing and refining Bitrae.

-This workflow underscores our commitment to open, inclusive development, ensuring that Bitrae evolves in ways that serve our community's needs and aspirations.

 ## Quality Assurance and Contribution Process